openedx/open-edx-proposals/oeps/best-practices/oep-0066/Open_edX_Authorization_Explicit_Roles_Table.rst

        * Each service determines what other roles can explicitly grant access and where implicit access can come from (i.e. a system wide role may have implicit access)
        * Roles can be assigned for a feature or the service
        * The edX-rbac spec is designed to be usable by an instance, org, or service
-       * Role assignments typlically "stored" in the JWT cookie, but roles are stored in the db and therefore can be used from the db.
+       * Role assignments typically "stored" in the JWT cookie, but roles are stored in the db and therefore can be used from the db.
    * - **Data Model**
      -
        * Each service that uses edX-rbac has its own db tables.